amassivus/knitter/README.md

-# Knitter

-* Knitter is a tool for amassivus suite to manage application installations
-* Knitter is not a package manager but a script suite which lets us to easily manage installations, and scale up our installations
-* Knitter runs as a server and provided services to network users so we have choosen AGPLv3 or any later license fot that purpose
-* Enjoy it!
-Happy hacking!

 Copyright (C)  2020  Masscollabs Services, Masscollaboration Labs, amassivus, procyberian, hwpplayers

 Permission is granted to copy, distribute and/or modify this document